 18.0 Report of Cabinet Member

 18.1 At each Council meeting a Cabinet Member will submit a written report.
-The Cabinet Member will formally move their report but will not deliver a speech in support of it.
+The Cabinet Member will formally move his or her report but will not deliver a speech in support of it.